fmontesi/jo/README.md

 Jo can be used with any web server.
 It uses JSON as data format (we plan on adding more formats in the future).
 It includes native support for [Jolie](https://www.jolie-lang.org/) API Gateways (AKA [Jolie redirections](https://jolielang.gitbook.io/docs/architectural-composition/redirection)).

-You can find a brief tutorial for building a web application with Jo here: [https://fmontesi.github.io/2018/08/16/jo.html](https://fmontesi.github.io/2018/08/16/jo.html).
+You can find a brief tutorial for building a microservice-based web application with Jo here: [https://fmontesi.github.io/2018/08/16/jo.html](https://fmontesi.github.io/2018/08/16/jo.html).

 # Usage: Verb-oriented APIs